Steve Holland (footballer): Coaching career

+Crewe Alexandra

 Holland was appointed as a youth coach at Crewe Alexandra in 1992, aged 22 by Dario Gradi, who had coached Holland as a schoolboy.
 Holland had successfully completed the FA Full Coaching Licence aged 22, one of the youngest recipients of the coaching award.

 Holland went on to work at the club for 17 years working with young players of every age in the club's highly successful youth Academy.

 Holland slowly made his way through the coaching ranks at Crewe before becoming the club's Academy Director.
 Holland also had a spell as first team coach during the club's successful period in the Championship.

 At the start of the 2006–07 season, Gradi revealed that Holland would be involved more in the first team set-up for the season.
 On 20 April 2007, it was announced by the football club that Gradi would be taking up a new role as Technical Director on 1 July 2007 while Holland would be promoted to the role of First-Team Coach, whilst keeping his job as Academy Director.
 Gradi said that Holland was the "right man" to eventually replace him and that the move was a "gradual transition".